 There are no specific formatting guidelines.
 For LaTeX, some students have used this template in the past.
 It is set up to meet the Harvard PhD Dissertation requirements, so it is meeting requirements that you as CS Senior Thesis writers don’t have.

 (The timeline below is for students graduating in May.
 For off-cycle students, the same timeline applies, but offset by one semester.
-The thesis due date for March 2022 graduates is Friday November 19, 2021.
-The thesis deadline for May 2021 graduates is Friday March 26th.
+The thesis due date for March 2022 graduates is Friday November 19, 2021 at 4pm.
+The thesis deadline for May 2022 graduates is Friday March 25th at 4pm.

 Please be aware that students writing a joint thesis must meet the requirements of both departments–so if there are two different due dates for the thesis, you are expected to meet the earlier date.